Buying services from a foreign company

 - shows you a zero-rate tax card for tax at source or

-The rates of tax at source are:
+The withholding rates of source tax are:

-- 35% on payments to self-employed individuals.
+- 35% on payments of trade income going to self-employed individuals who operate a trade or business.

 Refunds of withheld tax